wpquads/quick-adsense-reloaded/readme.txt

 * Fix: If last counted paragraph is empty, ad is injected in wrong position
 * Fix: Ads are injected into blockquote elements
 * Fix: Do not show vi notice on all admin pages.
 If ad blocker is enabled it can not be closed
+* Fix: Do not update vi ad code when vi api returns null
+* Tweak: Show error message when vi ad can not be created
 * Tweak: Show notice if WP QUADS Pro license has been expired but make sure that the pro plugin does not stop working
 * Tweak: Better ad blocker notice